 - Maintain social distancing of 1.5 metres from staff, volunteers and other museum visitors

 - Sanitise your hands regularly throughout the museum

-What the Sydney Jewish Museum is doing to keep everyone safe:
+What we are doing to keep everyone safe

 - There is signage throughout the Museum to remind visitors of safety regulations